 Proofpoint reports that successful phishing attacks globally result in a loss of data 60% of the time.
 A compromise of account credentials for the organization’s network occurs in about 52% of phishing attacks that work.

 Financial loss only occurs in 18% of successful phishing attacks.
-However, organizations and businesses may suffer financial loss through a ransomware attack that originates with a phishing scheme, as organizations report 47% of phishing attacks that end up being successful result in an infection on the network with ransomware.
+However, organizations and businesses may suffer financial loss through a ransomware attack that originates with a phishing scheme, as organizations report that 47% of phishing attacks that end up being successful result in an infection on the network with ransomware.

 5. Understanding of What Phishing Entails